Interprofessional Primary Care Team (IPCT)

 Introduction

-The IPCT Program is a primary care initiative of DET OHT, aiming to enhance access and attachment to interprofessional, team-based primary care for individuals in Downtown East Toronto experiencing significant financial and social barriers.
-These populations include people experiencing housing insecurity, 2SLGBTQIA+ community, refugees, people with disabilities, and individuals who use drugs.
-The program places a specific emphasis on addressing the unique needs of Indigenous and Black communities.
+The Interprofessional Primary Care Team project is a primary care initiative, aiming to enhance access and attachment to interprofessional, team-based primary care for individuals in Downtown East Toronto experiencing significant financial and social barriers to accessing care.
+These populations include, but are not limited to, people experiencing housing insecurity, 2SLGBTQIA+ community, refugees, people with disabilities, and individuals who use substances.
+The project places a specific emphasis on addressing the unique needs of Indigenous and Black communities and names them as priority populations.

-The program will follow the principles of health equity and population health to reduce disparities in health outcomes across diverse DET community.
+The project will follow the principles of health equity and population health to reduce disparities in health outcomes across diverse DET community.

-The program will encompass a two-pronged approach to improve client navigation:
+The project will encompass a two-pronged approach to improve client navigation:

 - Increasing access to team-based primary care services